Are you preparing for your instrument written test yet unaware of what to expect in the exam?

 You will be ready for the actual FAA theory written exam.
 There is an article here about IFR written test preps.

-I believe you have a clear understanding of the instrument rating theories if you have followed the instructions above.
+I believe you clearly understand the instrument rating theories if you follow the instructions above.

 But did you know many student pilots still fail the instrument rating exam after all these efforts?